 Yesterday evening we attended at test night at Oslo’s brand-new restaurant Sentralen.
 This eatery can seat more than 100 people and is located in Kvadraturen in the heart of Oslo.
 The official opening is Tuesday the 8th of March, but head chef Mads Andre Hansen is doing test dinners now to prepare the team of cooks and waiters and tune each of the dishes.
-In case you missed my sneak peak inside Sentralen restaurant, I’ll recap: This is the latest project of Even Ramsvik and the chef ensemble called Lava.
-Together with Tom Victor Gausdal of restaurant Strand, Anders Braathen of Smalhans and Stian Floer of Hitchhiker they are running a restaurant, a bakery & pizzeria and two bars in this huge, newly refurbished community center.
+In case you missed my sneak peek inside Sentralen restaurant, I’ll recap: This is the latest project of Even Ramsvik and the Lava restaurant group.
+Together with Tom Victor Gausdal from restaurant Strand, Anders Braathen from Smalhans and Stian Floer from Hitchhiker they are running a restaurant, a bakery and pizzeria, and two bars in this huge, newly-refurbished community center.

 Are you excited to check out the new Sentralen?
 Please leave a comment below with your first impressions.